fedspendingtransparency/usaspending-api/usaspending_api/api_docs/api_documentation/advanced_award_search/transaction_sum.md

 This route takes keyword search fields, and returns the fields of the searched term.

 ### Request
-field: Defines what award variables are returned.
+fields: Defines what award variables are returned.

 keyword: search-phrase user submitted to search on